 Step 1 – Decide which method of polished concrete you want – Either a mechanically polished concrete or a grind and seal.
 Click here to see a video describing the difference.

-Step 3 – Decide how shinny you want your floor to be – Basically you can choose between matte, semi-gloss or a high gloss finish.
+Step 3 – Decide how shiny you want your floor to be – Basically you can choose between matte, semi-gloss or a high gloss finish.

-When deciding what gloss level you prefer it really just comes down to a personal preference, however you might want to consider also what is easier to maintain, and also the cost can vary depending on the gloss level you choose.
-The matte finish is the more industrial/rustic nature look that is used in many homes, cafes, shops and other commercial flooring.
+When deciding what gloss level you prefer it really just comes down to a personal preference, however you might want to consider what is easier to maintain, and that the cost can vary depending on the gloss level you choose.
+The matte finish is the more industrial/rustic natural look that is used in many homes, cafes, shops and other commercial flooring.
 It is very easy to maintain and won’t show up dust as easily.
-The semi- gloss is probably our most popular choice as it still has great shine, but is easier to keep looking clean than the high gloss.
-The high gloss is the head turning option for people who are after that wow factor and lends itself to the high end and glamorous homes and offices, and although it does require a bit more maintenance as it can be a bit more obvious when your floor isn’t spotless – this small point is often totally outweighed by the completely stunning overall look.
+The semi-gloss is probably our most popular choice as it still has great shine, but is easier to keep looking clean than the high gloss.
+The high gloss is the head turning option for people who are after that wow factor and it lends itself to high end and glamorous homes and offices, although it does require a bit more maintenance as it can be a bit more obvious when your floor isn’t spotless – this small point is often totally outweighed by the completely stunning overall look.

 If you have selected a grind and seal method of polished concrete, your price will not vary between a matte, semi-gloss or a high gloss finish.
 If you have selected an MPC though, there is a small price increase from matte to semi-gloss, and from semi-gloss to high gloss.
 This is due to the extra labour involved as basically each time you go up a level of shine, our team have to buff and polish over the entire floor more times and therefore the process takes longer.